samuelroland/openDevApps/manual/manual-en.md

 *Okay, but before managing links and categories, how are these elements organised together ?*

 You can create links (with URL, name and if it's local or not) and then add them to 0, 1 or n categories.
-Each category can have 0, 1, or multiple links (but not several times the same).
+Each category can have 0, 1, or multiple links (but not several times the same). `All` is just the view with all existing links.

 ### Create a link
 Let's create a first link pointing on `github.com/company/greatproject`.
 Enter the link (in the bottom text input `New link + Enter`) and hit enter.